C*-algebras generalizing both relative Cuntz-Pimsner and Doplicher-Roberts algebras: Application to Doplicher-Roberts algebras associated with -cor res pon den ces

 cf. Lemma \ref{lemma almost destroying} i) or \cite[Lem.
-1.9]{fmr}, so the forthcoming results may be stated without a use of the mapping $\overline{\pi}_{11}$.
+1.9]{fmr}, so the forthcoming results may be stated without a use of the mapping $\overline{\pi}_{1,1}$.
 We shall however keep using it as it indicates the relationship with coisometricity for $C^*$-correspondences.
 The following statement generalizes \cite[Thm.
-6.6]{fmr}. \begin{thm}[Extensions of representations from $\OO(J_0,X)$ up to $\DR(J, X)$] Let $(\pi,t)$ be a representation of $X$ on a Hilbert space $H$ and let $J$ be an ideal in $A$ such that
+6.6]{fmr}. \begin{theorem}[Extending representations from $\OO(J_0,X)$ to $\DR(J, X)$] Let $(\pi,t)$ be a representation of $X$ on a Hilbert space $H$ and let $J$ be an ideal in $A$ such that